zhmcclient/python-zhmcclient/design/lpar-status.md

 The operation behavior depends on the LPAR status as follows:

-* If the LPAR has status 'not-activated', the "Load LPAR" operation will fail.
+* If the LPAR has status 'not-activated', the "Load Logical Partition" operation will fail.

 * If the LPAR has status 'not-operating', the LPAR will be loaded with the load parameters from the image or load profile that is used (see above, where load parameters are taken from).

-* If the LPAR has status 'operating' and 'force=False' is specified or defaulted, the "Load LPAR" operation will fail.
+* If the LPAR has status 'operating' and 'force=False' is specified or defaulted, the "Load Logical Partition" operation will fail.

 * If the LPAR has status 'operating' and 'force=True' is specified, the control program in the LPAR will get the shutdown signal so it can perform an orderly